Frequently Asked Questions

 Info for Students

+The Student and Exchange Visitor Program (SEVP) recognizes that the COVID-19 situation is fluid and rapidly changing and that schools may need to adapt their procedures and policies to address the significant public health concerns associated with the virus.
 As such, although F-1 students are normally restricted in the number of courses that can be taken in an online modality, you will remain in status while attending the remainder of your March course online.
-Please contact firstname.lastname@example.org if you have additional questions.
+Please contact [email protected] if you have additional questions.

+Please ensure that you follow the course syllabus for reporting of absences and/or contact your instructor if you are unable to attend any class meetings or complete any assignments for any reason.
+Due to the University’s unique one-course-per-month format, prolonged absences may have a significant impact on a student’s educational goals.
 If you are unable to attend your course due to illness for an extended amount of time, the University will remain as flexible as possible and within Department of Education guidelines to ensure that any negative impact or disruption resulting from your absence is reduced.
 You may also contact the Student Accessibility Services Office and the Financial Aid Office for more information.

 If you need homeschooling resources, Sanford Harmony’s free Harmony at Home toolkit is here to make this time as easy as possible for your family.